How to make a real Spanish omelette (or should that be Italian potato frittata?!)

 - Once they're done, drain off the water and leave them to one side.

-- While your potatoes cook, dice the onions and garlic.
+- While your potatoes cook, dice the onions and garlic (if used).

 - Warm the olive oil in your frying pan, add the onions and garlic and cook gently.
-Don't let them burn.
+Be careful not to let them burn.

 - When they're ready, the onions will look almost transparent.